maggiben/rocko_decoy/website/content/learn/can-i-borrow-usd-with-my-crypto/index.md

 ---
 title: "Unlocking Dollars: Borrowing USD with Your Crypto Collateral"
 description: "Want to access liquidity without selling your precious crypto assets?
-Dive into this guide to understand how to seamlessly borrow USD using your cryptocurrencies as collateral."
+Dive into this guide to understand how to borrow against crypto."
 date: "2023-10-13T22:40:32.169Z"
 tags:
   - Borrowing